oardi/react-asc/public/pages/about.md

 ## Credits and Thanks

-This Preact library aims to deliver reusable Twitter Bootstrap components.
+This React library aims to deliver reusable Twitter Bootstrap components.

-Thank you Preact Team for providing such a awesome library :)
+Thank you React Team for providing such a awesome library :)

 ## Dependencies
-- Preact
+- React
 - Twitter Bootstrap
 - axios